Date Updated: 03/13/2026

 Risk factors

-• Being female.
-The urethra is shorter in women than it is in men, which makes it easier for bacteria to travel from outside the body to the bladder.
-The nearness of the urethra to the vagina and anus also creates more opportunities for bacteria to enter the bladder.
+• Being assigned female at birth.
+The urethra is shorter in women than in men.
+That makes it easier for bacteria to travel from outside the body to the bladder.
+The urethra also is close to the vagina and anus.
+That also makes it easier for bacteria to enter the bladder.
+Once in the bladder, an infection can spread to the kidneys.
+And people who are pregnant are at even higher risk of kidney infection.

 Complications